apache/druid/docs/querying/sql.md

 If you use the [JSON API](../api-reference/sql-api.md), you can also include query context parameters using the `context` field.
 If you include both, the parameter value in SET takes precedence over the parameter value in `context`.

 Note that you can only use SET to assign literal values, such as numbers, strings, or Booleans.
 To set a query context parameter to an array or JSON object, use the `context` field rather than SET.

+For other approaches to set the query context, see [Set query context](./set-query-context.md).

 ## Identifiers and literals